-This is a dubious design, and usually is chosen because the two different stages of the monochromator do not track perfectly when the two gratings scan so that there is a characteristic saw toothed up and down artifact to spectral scans produced when a narrow intermediate slit is applied to such a poorly designed double monochromator.
+This is a dubious design, and usually is chosen because the two different stages of the monochromator do not track perfectly when the two gratings scan so that there is a characteristic saw toothed up and down artifact to spectral scans produced when a narrow intermediate slit is applied to such a monochromator.

-Following is a schematic drawing of the Fluorolog (left) and a QuantaMaster (right) both equipped with a double excitation monochromator which shows the intermediate slit in HORIBA's fluorometers equipped with double monochromators.
+Following is a schematic drawing of the Fluorolog-QM-75-21 model equipped with a double excitation monochromator and a single emission monochromator.
+The excitation monochromator shows the intermediate slit highlighted in a red ellipse.